 The school will take all reasonable precautions to prevent access to inappropriate material.
 However, due to the international scale and linked nature of Internet content, it is not possible to guarantee that unsuitable material will never appear on a computer connected to the school network.
 Neither the school nor DCC can accept liability for any material accessed, or any consequences of Internet access.
-The school will audit ICT use regularly to ensure the e-safety policy is adequate and that the implementation of the e-safety policy is appropriate and effective.
+The school will audit ICT use regularly to ensure the online safety policy is adequate and that the implementation of the online safety policy is appropriate and effective.

-Handling e-safety complaints
+Handling online safety complaints

-Should an E-Safety incident occur or a concern is raised the flowchart in Appendix 4 should be followed and the 'Reporting E-Safety Concerns Proforma' in Appendix 3 should be completed.
+Should an Online safety incident occur or a concern is raised the flowchart in Appendix 4 should be followed and the 'Reporting Online safety Concerns Proforma' in Appendix 3 should be completed.